vinnieOrdobas/Code-Institute-MS3-team-tracker/README.md

 #### Features to implement

 > - Metrics page to further enhance KDD.
-> - In-app comms, such as messages/requests.
+> - In-app communication, such as messages/requests.

 ---